intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 .. code-block:: c++

-  template <CM3DLoadOp Op, ChannelMaskType Ch, typename T, int N,
+  template <CM3DLoadOp Op, ChannelMaskType ChannelMask, typename T, int N,
             typename...
 Args>
-  void cm_3d_load(vector_ref<T, N> dst, ushort Aofimmi, SurfaceIndex surfIndex,
+  void cm_3d_load(vector_ref<T, N> Dst, ushort AOffImmI, SurfaceIndex Image,
-                  Args... args);
+                  Args...
+Srcs);

 =============== =========================================================================
 Parameters
 =============== =========================================================================
-Op
-                load operation.
-Please refer to the table below to see what operations are available
+Op              Load operation.
+Please refer to the table below to see what operations

-Ch
+                are available.

-                channel mask selection.
+ChannelMask     Channel mask selection.
 See section 4.4 for the permitted values.

-args
-                between 1 and 15 variadic arguments, each of which must be a same type and be a vector or matrix of type uint or ushort The number of elements in this type determines if the operation is performed in SIMD8 or SIMD16 mode.
-If the number of less than 16, only the first 8 elements are significant and the operation is performed in SIMD8 mode.
-If there are 16 or more elements, the first 16 only are significant and the operation is performed in SIMD16 mode.
-There must be at least 8 elements in this type.
+Srcs            Between 1 and 15 variadic arguments, each of which must be the same type
+                and be a vector or matrix of type uint or ushort The number of elements in this type determines the SIMD width for the operation.
 The precise number of arguments depends on the load operation being performed, see the table below for details of what needs to be supplied.

-dst
-                a reference to the destination vector, where the results of the load are stored.
-This is a vector of type half, float, ushort, short, int or uint.
+Dst             A reference to the destination vector, where the results of the load
+                are stored.
+This is a vector of type ``half``, ``float``, ``ushort``, ``short``, ``int`` or ``uint``.

-                For 32-bit return types (float, int, uint):
+                For 32-bit return types (``float``, ``int`` or ``uint``):

-                For each enabled channel in Ch up to 8 or 16 values are returned starting from R, dependent on the SIMD width.
+                For each enabled channel in ``ChannelMask`` the values are returned starting from the ``R`` channel, dependent on the SIMD width.
 Disabled channels are skipped in the results, with only enabled channels being written.

-                For 16-bit return types (half, short and ushort):
+                For 16-bit return types (``half``, ``short`` or ``ushort``):

-                For each enabled channel in Ch 16 elements are written to the destination starting from R. Disabled channels are skipped in the results, with only the enabled pixels being written.
+                For each enabled channel in ``ChannelMask``, elements are written to the destination starting from the ``R`` channel.
+Disabled channels are skipped in the results, with only the enabled pixels being written.
-                In SIMD8 mode the upper 8 elements for each returned channel are undefined.

-                For all operations, if CM_3D_LOAD_NULL_MASK_ENABLE is enabled in Op then an additional GRF's worth of data is written after the sampler data, with 8 or 16 bits (dependent on the SIMD width) of the first ushort containing pixel null mask values: all bits contain 1 except for those where a null page was source for at least one texel.

-Aofimmi
-                a ushort value containing the Aofimmi modifier, where:
+AOffImmI        A ushort value containing the Aofimmi modifier, where:
                   * Bit 0-3: The R offset
                   * Bit 4-7: The V offset
                   * Bit 8-11: The U offset

                 These offsets must be in the range [-8,7].
 Bit 12-15 are reserved and must be zero.

-surfIndex
-                the surface index
+Image           The surface index
 =============== =========================================================================

-This loads data from "surfIndex" at the given integer texel addresses
+This loads data from ``Image`` at the given integer texel addresses.

-The type CM3DLoadOp defines what load operations are supported and how any variadic arguments supplied are interpreted according to each specific operation.
+The type ``CM3DLoadOp`` defines what load operations are supported and how any variadic arguments supplied are interpreted according to each specific operation.
 For any of the variadic arguments it is possible to give 0 to indicate a default, all zeros argument, and any missing trailing variadic arguments will defaulted to 0 anyway.

 The table below lists the operations available and the arguments expected, in the order they are expected.